 Next, it’s time to add the remaining wet ingredients.
 There’s nothing too complicated about this step, and the only thing that’s truly worthy of mention is that you should be scraping down the sides of the bowl often during this mixing process.
 This ensures all of the ingredients are evenly distributed throughout the batter.

-Add the eggs, vanilla and lemon juice, mix until combined, and move on to the dry ingredients.
+Add the eggs, vanilla, lemon juice, and zest, mix until combined, and move on to the dry ingredients.

 ADD DRY INGREDIENTS

 Time to turn the mixer on low.
 This is a preventative measure that’ll help keep you from over-mixing the batter, which may lead to a sad and tough texture.
 No, thank you.
 Mix on low and stop the moment you no longer see flour.

 Then, scrape down the sides of the bowl again and add the blueberries.
 This time, you’ll put away the machinery and fold them in using a rubber spatula.
 This way, they’re less likely to bust open and streak the batter.